• Students and faculty report that service-learning has a positive impact on students' academic learning.

 • Service-learning initiatives provide the community with energetic, enthusiastic college students who meet educational, human service, safety, and environmental needs.

 • Service-learning creates a spirit of civic responsibility.
-Many students may commit to a lifetime of volunteering after this experience.
+Many students may commit to a lifetime of service and civic involvement after this experience.

-At SUNY Buffalo State, service-learning courses offer the opportunity to extend learning beyond the walls of the classroom.
+At Buffalo State College, service-learning courses offer the opportunity to extend learning beyond the walls of the classroom.
 This form of experiential learning is incorporated in many classes on campus.
 Faculty in various departments have converted their courses to include community service in the curriculum.

 Service-learning takes many forms, in many different departments, with many community partners.
-Read about recent examples of service-learning courses offered at SUNY Buffalo State.
+Read about recent examples of service-learning courses offered at Buffalo State College.

 Back to Top